inventashif/Emplus/README.md

 # Emplus
 **Task hijacking mitigation.**

-**Add android:taskAffinity="" in the activty shown below.
+**Add android:taskAffinity="" in the activity shown below.
 Or check the fix I have implemented in AndroidManifest.xml file then fix that in your app.(uploaded)**

 ![Screenshot from 2025-02-16 16-30-55](https://github.com/user-attachments/assets/c686c7c3-6e6e-4a53-b780-5c6bd9228d04)